-During the last year I have seen few submitted papers that are based on my note about singe cycle functions published on May 19, 2006.
+During the last year, I have seen few submitted papers based on my note about single cycle functions published on May 19, 2006.

 You can read the note here: "On Single Cycle Functions" (pdf, 95Kb)